Capital IdeasTM

 • Depending on the strategy, risks may be associated with investing in fixed income, emerging markets and/or high-yield securities; emerging markets are volatile and may suffer from liquidity problems.

 Thomas Kontchou is a fixed income investment analyst at Capital Group with research responsibility for Latin America sovereign debt.
-He has eight years of investment industry experience and has been with Capital Group for four years.
+He has nine years of investment industry experience and has been with Capital Group for five years.
+Prior to joining Capital, Thomas was a senior associate at PIMCO.
+Before that, he was a fixed income trader at Chopper Trading.
 He holds an MBA from Harvard Business School and a bachelor's degree in psychology, with a certificate in finance, from Princeton University.
+Thomas is based in Los Angeles.

 Past results are not a guarantee of future results.
 The value of investments and income from them can go down as well as up and you may lose some or all of your initial investment.
 This information is not intended to provide investment, tax or other advice, or to be a solicitation to buy or sell any securities.